K420ART/the-layer-edge/README.md

 ![image](https://github.com/user-attachments/assets/e76de53d-3d9b-4f96-bb9e-fee2cf914038)

-> This is a script / bot that is specialised to run the Layer Edge Platform easily and very quickly and also get a lot of referrals without effort.
+> This is a script / bot that is specialised to run the LAYER EDGE Platform easily and very quickly and also get a lot of referrals without effort.

 ---